Cat Doesn’t Trust Me After Vet Visit: Is This Normal?

 If you have other pets, they may act differently towards your cat because they smell the hospital and medicine.
 Separate them for a while if there are any signs of fear or aggression such as hissing and growling.

-How To Reduce Stress For Your Cat
+How To Reduce Stress for Your Cat

 Veterinary visits don’t need to be stressful or traumatizing.
 There are many things that we can do to reduce stress for cats during the vet visit.
 This includes what happens before and after the visit.
 We want to keep the experience as positive as possible and have a happy cat at the end of it.
 We have some tips to help with this, starting with how to put your cat in the carrier.

-1. Putting Your Cat In The Cat Carrier
+1. Putting Your Cat in the Cat Carrier

 Small white fluffy cat in a pet carrier